drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### fragment (sentence fragment)
 Sometimes, expert writers use sentence fragments for voice or rhetorical flourish. *Like this.
 Really*.
 Usually, though, and especially in more formal genres, students are better off making sure that each of their sentences is a complete sentence with a subject and a verb.
 In many cases, sentence fragments in student writing are disruptive errors.
 The Purdue OWL has some [great advice on finding and fixing sentence fragments](https://owl.english.purdue.edu/owl/resource/620/01/).
 #### fused (aka run-on) sentence
 If you have two clauses that could each stand alone as individual sentences but they are “smushed” together without punctuation or words to link them, you have a fused/run-on sentence.
 The run-on sentence is a major disruptive sentence error that harms a writer's credibility--perhaps more than any other disruptive sentence error.
-[Advice from the Center for Writing Studies, UIUC](http://www.cws.illinois.edu/workshop/writers/fusedsentences/).
+[Advice on fused sentences from the Center for Writing Studies, UIUC](http://www.cws.illinois.edu/workshop/writers/fusedsentences/).

 # G

 #### GSAs--Giant Squishy Abstractions
-GSAs (*technology, human nature, society, the youth of today, this modern age*, etc.) are enemies of precision and clarity.
+GSAs (*technology, human nature, today's society, the youth of today, this modern age*, etc.) are enemies of precision and clarity.
 They are huge abstract concepts that are, necessarily, almost impossible to wrestle with in most of your projects.
 How might you refine, clarify, and refocus?

 # H